 A supervising faculty member or academic unit can terminate a TA/RA who has abandoned their position.
 A TA/RA who has not reported for their assignment for three or more, consecutive business days (or 3/5 of a regular week's workload) has abandoned their position.
 The supervising faculty member should send a letter via mail (return receipt requested) or email (read receipt requested) outlining the details in the original appointment letter, including the start date of the appointment and the length of time the TA/RA has failed reporting for duty.
 The letter should at a minimum - outline the TA/RA responsibilities and the length of time in which they were not in communication with the faculty advisor, as well as any other difficulties or conflicts the faculty member experienced.
 The TA/RA then has two days (or 2/5 of a normal workweek) to reply and address the concern.
-After the two days, the appointment due to the abandonment.
+After the two days, the appointing unit should send a confirming letter or email terminating the TA/RA appointment due to the abandonment.